MonikaSData/MechaCar_Statistical_Analysis/README.md

 - Although the multiple linear regression model is predicting well with our current dataset, the lack of significant variables is evidence of overfitting; Overfitting means that the performance of a model performs well with a current dataset, but fails to generalize and predict future data correctly; therefore, more variables that contribute to the variation in mpg should be collected to increase the accuracy of the model;

 ## Summary Statistics on Suspension Coils

+**The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?**

+-